amethyst/amethyst/README.md

 # Tutorials

-Hosted online documentation is forthcoming.
-For now, you can build the guide book with:
+Read the associated [book][bk] for an in-depth guide to using Amethyst.
+You can build the guide book locally with:

 ```
 cargo install mdbook